k-onoue/c-bbo/README.md

 *   **OS:** Ubuntu 22.04.5 LTS
 *   **Python:** 3.12.2

-To get started, clone the repository and set up the virtual environment executing the following commands.

 ### 1.2.
 Installation Steps

 Clone the repository and set up the virtual environment by executing the following commands.
 The `requirements.txt` file includes all necessary libraries such as PyTorch, NumPy, cvxpy, and OR-Tools.